Twin Kingdom Valley: Plot

 The main character of this game, referred to as "you" by the game engine, is a treasure hunter.
 The player starts the game at the southern edge of the forest kingdom, with few possessions.
 An early encounter with the innkeeper of The Sword Inn may persuade the player to rent a small log cabin from him.
-In the cabin are some very meager supplies, such as a plain jug.
+In the cabin are some meager supplies, such as a plain jug.

 To progress through the game, the player must determine which characters to regard as friends, and which as foes.
 Some characters, such as a gorilla who attacks the player with a wooden club, are clearly presented as foes, while others are ambiguous.

 There are two kingdoms - a forest and a desert - separated by a deep canyon.
 Each kingdom is ruled by a king, and the kings do not get along with one another.
 The player is told that the situation has got worse recently, and a royal from the forest kingdom is missing, the crime being attributed to the desert king.
 With two rich kingdoms at war, it is suggested that the player could take advantage of this and loot treasure from both sides.
 As the game progresses, the player finds it a challenge to transport spoils back to the log cabin, and is forced at times to choose between carrying a treasure and carrying a weapon, both types of object being at risk of theft if left unguarded.

 The plot develops over time.
 In the original BBC Micro game, there were a limited number of locations and graphics.
 Some additions appear in the C64 version, though the plot is largely the same.
-The modern smartphone edition of the game yet more locations and some new plot twists.
+The modern smartphone edition of the game adds more locations and some new plot twists.